The Drop | King’s Cross Wine Bar

 Just try to remember, it’s all about the wine.

-NOTE: The Drop is open now.
+NOTE: The Drop is open daily.
 It’s, ahem drop-in only, and you can find out more at their website right HERE.

 The Drop | Coal Drops Yard, N1C 4AB